An ex-Google employee’s novel set inside a fictional search firm got made into a TV show — and it’s a bacchanal of sex, drugs, and data

 - Filip Syta

-Black Pills’ show diverges somewhat from ex-Googler Filip Syta’s original book, which is a more functional tale of an ad sales executive at The Show, but the author says its arrival is timely amid Facebook’s data woes.
+The TV show diverges somewhat from the original book, which is a more functional tale of an ad sales executive at The Show.
+But the author, Filip Syta, says its arrival is timely amid Facebook’s data woes – specifically, the scandal centering on the political-data firm Cambridge Analytica’s improper harvesting of the personal data of up to 87 million Facebook users.

-“It’s similar to what’s going on in reality right now, and I’m happy ‘The Show’ sparks the debate about the danger of big tech, especially among millennials,” Syta told Business Insider, referring directly to the scandal in which Cambridge Analytica scraped the data of 87 million Facebook users.
+“It’s similar to what’s going on in reality right now, and I’m happy ‘The Show’ sparks the debate about the danger of big tech, especially among millennials,” Syta told Business Insider.

 But how much of “The Show” is real?
-Well quite a lot, according to Syta, who worked at Google as an ad sales executive between 2012 and 2014.
-He told my colleague Jim Edwards in 2016 that 90% of the book is true, or inspired by real events, referring specifically to the culture of narcotics and meaningless sex.
+Quite a lot, according to Syta, who worked at Google as an ad sales executive from 2012 to 2014.
+He told my colleague Jim Edwards in 2016 that 90% of the book was true or inspired by real events, mentioning a culture of narcotics and meaningless sex.

-This is prevalent in Black Pills’ version of “The Show.”
-That plan to destroy The Show’s AI programme is concocted between the story’s two main protagonists in a steamy bathroom sex scene that dominates the final minutes of the first episode.
-And that’s not the only nod to Google.
+That’s prevalent in the Blackpills version of “The Show” – the two protagonists’ plan to destroy the AI program is concocted during a steamy bathroom sex scene that dominates the final minutes of the first episode.

 - source